StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 ## Send telemetry over HTTP

-The StackState receiver API is responsible for receiving both telemetry and topology.
-By default, the receiver API is hosted at:
+The StackState Receiver API is responsible for receiving both telemetry and topology.
+By default, the Receiver API is hosted at:

 {% tabs %}
 {% tab title="Kubernetes" %}